,Contents of this page

 At its meeting on 10 February 2020, the E&I Board (E&IB) approved the Race Equality Framework.
 Through this it commissioned the E&I Delivery Group to develop a corresponding Race Equality action plan to cover a three-year period.
 The E&IDG has considered this at its meetings in February and May.
-Consultation has also been held with the Leeds11 staff equality network which represent BAME staff at the University.
+We actively consult with the Leeds11 staff equality network which represent BAME staff at the University.

 The E&IB approved the proposed approach to the Race Equality action plan set out below at its meeting on 24th June 2020.

-We are progressing with our efforts to advance equality and inclusion for staff and students from a variety of backgrounds, with different and often multiple identities, to ensure that they are attracted to our University, feel part of our community and have every opportunity to achieve their ambitions.
+We are progressing with our efforts to advance equality and inclusion for staff and students from a variety of backgrounds.
+In order to attract those with different and multiple identities to our University Enabling each individual to feel part of our community.
+In order to provide every opportunity to achieve their ambitions.
 Our mission is to foster a culture of inclusion, respect and equality of opportunity for all.

 Confronting racism and progressing race equality

-We know that racism and racial inequality are significant issues within Higher Education and we acknowledge that the University of Leeds has considerable issues to address and progress to make in this area.
-Our University cannot reach its full potential unless it can benefit from the talents of the whole population, and until individuals from all ethnic backgrounds can benefit equally from the opportunities it affords.
+We know that racism and racial inequality are significant issues within Higher Education.
+We acknowledge that the University of Leeds has considerable issues to address and progress to make in this area.
+Our University cannot reach its full potential unless it can benefit from the talents of the whole population.
+This means individuals from all ethnic backgrounds can benefit equally from the opportunities it affords.

-We also understand that racism is an everyday facet of UK society and that it manifests itself not only in overt discrimination, but also in subtle differences in actions, decisions and behaviours.
-We understand racism is a societal system of inequality which affects BAME staff and students – both on campus and in their everyday lives – and that in developing solutions to racial inequalities it is important these are aimed at long-term institutional culture change.
-For this reason, we want to better understand the representation and experiences of our BAME staff and students in order to effectively address these inequalities and to build a strong sense of trust in our BAME community.
+We also understand that racism is an everyday facet of UK society.
+It manifests itself not only in overt discrimination, but also in subtle differences in actions, decisions and behaviours.
+We understand racism is a societal system of inequality which affects BAME staff and students.
+Experienced, both on campus and in their everyday lives.
+The university is aims to create a long-term institutional culture change by developing solutions to racial inequalities.
+For this reason, we want to better understand the representation and experiences of our BAME staff and students.
+So we may effectively address these inequalities and to build a strong sense of trust in our BAME community.

-We recognise that whilst we are using the term “BAME”, experiences will be different between individuals, many of whom who will have multiple and interconnected identities.
-We also understand and appreciate that different groups within the BAME community will face different challenges that cannot be addressed through a ‘one-size-fits-all’ approach.
+We recognise that whilst we are using the term “BAME”, experiences will be different between individuals.
+The university understands and appreciates that different groups within the BAME community will face different challenges.
+A ‘one-size-fits-all’ approach is not cannot address much of those challenges.

-We also know that despite the mechanisms and policies already in place to report and address racial harassment and discrimination, there is work to be done to achieve our goal of creating a culture where all BAME staff and students feel safe, valued, and that they belong in every aspect of University life.
+We also know that despite the mechanisms and policies already in place to report and address racial harassment and discrimination.
+The university is working towards achieving our goal of creating a culture where all BAME staff and students feel safe, valued, and that they belong in every aspect of University life.

 The University has now signed up to the Race at Work Charter and has adopted the five principles of the Race Equality Charter operated by AdvanceHE.

-The action plan is split into five main areas, although we recognise there are important interactions between these, and that some actions will impact on all of these:
+The action plan has five main areas.
+The university recognises there are important interactions between these, and that some actions will impact on all of these:

 - Changing culture and behaviours – actions aimed at creating long-lasting cultural change, understanding and addressing the needs of our BAME community, and embedding racial inclusion into everything we do.